emanuelefaja/guide2life/health/biochemicals/neurotransmitters/dopamine.md

 From an evolutionary perspective, dopamine played a key role in survival by motivating our ancestors to seek out resources and avoid threats.

-Today, it still drives us to pursue things we desire, whether it's a delicious meal, a new gadget, a promotion at work, or learning how to improve our lives
+Today, it still drives us to pursue things we desire, whether it's a delicious meal, a new gadget, a promotion at work, or learning how to improve our lives.

 However, this powerful motivational system can also be hijacked by addictive substances and behaviors, leading to compulsive pursuit of rewards despite negative consequences.